Alert: File Your Beneficial Ownership Information Today!

 Why Community Property States Require Special Attention

 BOI reporting for spouses in community property states requires special attention because of the potential legal implications.
 If one spouse owns a business, the other spouse may also have a legal interest in the business under community property laws.
-This means that both spouses may need to be reported as beneficial owners, even if only one is actively involved in the business.
+This means both spouses may need to be reported as beneficial owners, even if only one is actively involved in the business.
 Failing to recognize this can lead to discrepancies in the report and potential legal issues down the line.

 The Role of FinCEN Guidance